Aliases for CYP2D7 Gene

-This pseudogene is a member of the cytochrome P450 gene superfamily.
+This gene is a member of the cytochrome P450 gene superfamily.
 The cytochrome P450 proteins are monooxygenases which catalyze many reactions involved in drug metabolism and synthesis of cholesterol, steroids and other lipids.
-It is possible that, in rare cases, a combination of two SNPs in this gene may result in an open reading frame encoding a functional enzyme, while other individuals have an allele encoding a protein that is predicted to be non-functional.
+This gene is a segregating pseudogene, where some individuals may have an allele that encodes a functional enzyme, while other individuals have an allele encoding a protein that is predicted to be non-functional.
 In this case, the functional allele is thought to be rare.
-This locus is part of a cluster of cytochrome P450 genes on chromosome 22q13.1. [provided by RefSeq, Jul 2008]
+This locus is part of a cluster of cytochrome P450 genes on chromosome 22. [provided by RefSeq, Jan 2017]

 GeneCards Summary for CYP2D7 Gene

-CYP2D7 (Cytochrome P450, Family 2, Subfamily D, Polypeptide 7 (Gene/Pseudogene)) is a Protein Coding gene.
-Diseases associated with CYP2D7 include debrisoquine sensitivity.
+CYP2D7 (Cytochrome P450 Family 2 Subfamily D Member 7 (Gene/Pseudogene)) is a Protein Coding gene.
 Among its related pathways are Codeine and Morphine Pathway, Pharmacokinetics.
-GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
+Gene Ontology (GO) annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP2D6.

 UniProtKB/Swiss-Prot for CYP2D7 Gene